-Many Trinity Alps Wilderness trailheads accessible from Highway 3 are at fairly low elevation and are snow-free in spring.
+Many Trinity Alps Wilderness trailheads accessible from Highway 3 are at fairly low elevation and are snow-free in by late spring.
 The trails leaving from these trailheads can also be clear of snow for several miles, and they typically travel through old-growth forest and near beautiful streams, with views of rocky peaks high above.

 Be sure to check with the Weaverville Ranger Station about both driving access to the trailhead and the approximate snow-line elevation before you plan your trip.

 - Canyon Creek Lakes.
 Shasta-Trinity National Forest: Weaverville Ranger Station (DH 67; 100 61)